Rob Kardashian Reportedly Relying On Family For Help With Dream Following Split

 People magazine covered the claims that suggest Rob is never alone with his baby as he struggles to get through the split.

-“He is spending time with Dream, but never alone,” says the source of Kardashian and his daughter Dream, whom he welcomed with Chyna in November.”
+“‘He is spending time with Dream, but never alone,’ says the source of Kardashian and his daughter Dream, whom he welcomed with Chyna in November.”

 The site’s source also states the Kardashian family is worried about Rob as he neglects his health during this time.

-“Rob Kardashian’s family is “very concerned” about the reality star in the wake of his split from Blac Chyna, a source tells PEOPLE.”
+“Rob Kardashian’s family is ‘very concerned’ about the reality star in the wake of his split from Blac Chyna, a source tells PEOPLE.”

 #kim #kimkardashian #kimkardashianwest #kimksnapchat #kimksnapchats #kimkardashiansnapchat #kkw #london #paris #milan #newyork #la #miami #atlanta #kimye #kuwtk #kardashians #snapchat #lifestyle #family #krisjenner #dreamkardashian #robkardashian